 Famous and Iconic Lighthouses

-Lighthouses offer 360-degree views of the surrounding area, allowing visitors to spot long-distance landmarks or neighbor villages, towns, and cities.
+Lighthouses offer 360-degree views of the surrounding area, allowing visitors to spot long-distance landmarks or neighboring villages, towns, and cities.

 The most famous lighthouses in the world are located in Europe and the United States.
 The tallest example is Jeddah Light, a 436-foot tall structure built in Saudi Arabia in 1990.